 On the blue jacket, I decided to use the dithering technique to create the sensation of a gradient without adding colors (40).

-As you can see, the effect creates a textural effect that can be a problem if used on skin or smooth surfaces.
+As you can see, the effect creates a textural effect that can be a problematic if used on skin or smooth surfaces.

 I found it appropriate to use in the jacket (made of cloth), because I can benefit from the rough texture.

-After some tweaking, I managed to fully paint the portrait.
+After some tweaking, I managed to paint the portrait fully.

 ps.: I also had pixels and colors enough to fix those weird-looking cartoony eyes.
 X-D